zhouzypaul/zhouzypaul.github.io/_pages/research.md

               [<a href="https://x.com/zhiyuan_zhou_/status/1821261534456402001">thread</a>]
               <br>
               <p>
               Do you need a reward function for your goal-reaching task?
 Use Tiered Reward!
-We prove that Tiered Reward guarantees to lead to an optimal policy, and show that it can lead to fast learning in various deep and tabular environments.<br>
+We prove that Tiered Reward <b>guarantees to lead to an optimal policy</b>, and show that it can lead to <b>fast learning</b> in various deep and tabular environments.<br>
               </p>
             </td>
           </tr>